wildonion/uniXerr/infra/valhalla/coiniXerr/README.md

 * walleXerr communicates with coiniXerr network through the RPC stream with the cap'n proto as the serialization protocol.

-* a transaction can also be sent through a TCP and UDP stream (bootstrapped with tokio) from a TCP or UDP client
+* a transaction can also be sent through a TCP and UDP stream (bootstrapped with tokio) from a TCP or UDP client for verifying and block mining process.

+* only TCP, UDP and RPC protocols are responsible for transaction and block verifying and mining process.

 * use `tcp_tx_emulator` method to send fake transactions to the coiniXerr nodes through the TCP Protocol.